mafifafm/pxt-microbit/docs/courses/csintro/binary/activity.md

 let decimal = 0
 ```

-By setting the binary variable to an initial value of “ “ you tell the micro:bit that it is a string variable: a literal string of characters.
+By setting the binary variable to an initial value of “ “ you tell the Ragga that it is a string variable: a literal string of characters.
 This is important because you will be adding to this string character by character.

 ## Transmogrify Me!
 We are ready to start entering numbers.
 Remember that binary numbers are calculated based on the number of place values (“bits”) and as you enter 1s and 0s, the value changes.
 One way to calculate the decimal value is to wait until the user presses A+B, and then calculate the entire number based on the value of the string.